+delivery.

-PART 1: Delivery by U.S. Mail: Proof of Service by Mail
+PART 1: Delivery by U.S. Mail: Proof of Ser rvice by Mail

-I declare that I am over the age of eighteen years and not a party to
+I declare that I am over the age of eighteen years an nd not a party to the

-the reconsideration request.
-M the reconsideration request.
+reconsideration request.
 My address is:

-Onresponse by placing a true copin the United States mail, address (date) I served the attached above enclosed in a sealed envelope witessed as follows: reconsideration filing or th postage fully prepaid
+Onresponse by placing a true copy enclosed in a sea States mail, addressed as follows: (date) I served the attached led envelope with postage fu d reconsideration filing or ally prepaid in the United

 PART 2: Personal Delivery

-I declare that on(date) I personally delivered the attached reconsideration request filing or response to:
+I declare that on the attached reconsideration request filing or respon (date) I persor nally delivered

-Name of recipient:at
+Name of recipient: at

 Location:

-PART 3: I declare under penalty of pedeclaration was executed on: erjury that the foregoing is true an d correct and that this
+PART 3: I declare under penalty of perjury declaration was executed on: that the foregoing is true a and correct and that this

-at (City) California
+(Date) at (City) California

 (Date) (City)

 (Type or print name) (Signature)

-(Revised 20 01)
+(Revised 2001)